ora0600/confluent-cdc-workshop/terraform/aws/README.md

    SalesForce CDC Connector Deployment instructions are find [here](ccloud-source-salesforce-cdc-connector/README.md)
 8. Data processing with Flink SQL
    This is the main part of the Hands-on Workshop.
 We will transform, mask and more within the data processing part.
 Instruction Guide is [here](dataprocessingREADME.md).
 9. Sink new data to Sink services with deployed Sink Connectors (S3, Redshift).
 We will start with S3.
+Follow [S3 Sink Connector setup](ccloud-sink-s3-connector/README.md).
-Follow [S3 setup]().
-Then the setup for [Redshift]().
+10. Then the setup for [Redshift Sink Connector](ccloud-sink-redshift-connector/README.md).
-10. (Optional): Do advanced stuff: Let the data flow by implementing database record generation, follow this [guide](advanced_recordgeneration.md)
+11. (Optional): Do advanced stuff: Let the data flow by implementing database record generation, follow this [guide](advanced_recordgeneration.md)
-11. (optional): Migrate Connectors, this is very important to move self-managed connectors to fully-managed connectors, and also for replay. follow this [guide](connector_migration.md)
+12. (optional): Migrate Connectors, this is very important to move self-managed connectors to fully-managed connectors, and also for replay. follow this [guide](connector_migration.md)

 If you did implement all components then we run 6 Connectors (4 Source, 2 Sink)
 ![All connectors](img/all_connectors.png)